epics-modules/TRGeneralStandards/README.md

-# gtr-GeneralStandards
+# General Standards Digitizer Driver

-General Transient Records driver for General Standards 16AI64SSA/C
+This is a driver for General Standards digitizers 16AI64SSA and 16AI64SSC using the Transient Recorder Framework.